melmols/side-quest-2/README.md

-# Docker Escape Challenge: Asylum Gate Control
+# Docker Escape Challenge: Asylum Gate Control - Part 2

 ## Challenge Description

-You find yourself inside a privileged Docker container that controls the final gate of an asylum.
-The SCADA (Supervisory Control and Data Acquisition) terminal system is running inside the container, but the gate can only be unlocked by retrieving the hidden authorization code stored somewhere in the container.
+This is **Part 2** of the Asylum challenge series.
+You've already gained initial access as `svc_vidops` user from Part 1 and retrieved the `user.txt` flag.
+Now you need to escape from a privileged Docker container that controls the final gate of the asylum.
+The SCADA (Supervisory Control and Data Acquisition) terminal system is running inside the container, but you must authenticate with your Part 1 flag to access it, and then retrieve the hidden authorization code to unlock the gate.

-**Your Objective:** Access the container, find the hidden authorization code, and unlock the final gate using the SCADA terminal.
+**Your Objective:** Access the privileged Docker container, perform Docker escape to retrieve the numeric unlock code, authenticate to the SCADA terminal with your Part 1 flag, and unlock the final gate.

 ## Challenge Details

+- **Part 1 Connection:** You start with shell access as `svc_vidops` user (from Part 1)
+- **Part 1 Flag Required:** `THM{Y0u_h4ve_b3en_j3stered_739138}` (for SCADA authentication)
 - **Container Type:** Privileged Docker container
-- **Service:** SCADA Terminal Interface (Port 9001)
+- **Service:** SCADA Terminal Interface (Port 9001) - Requires authentication
-- **User:** `scada_operator` (non-root user with sudo)
+- **Container User:** `scada_operator` (non-root user with sudo)
 - **Password:** `gatekeeper123`
-- **Goal:** Find the flag inside the container and unlock the gate
+- **Goal:** Perform Docker escape, retrieve numeric unlock code, authenticate to SCADA terminal, and unlock the gate

 ## Setup Instructions